oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 SciPy is a collection of mathematical algorithms and convenience functions built on the Numpy extension for Python.

-**URL**
+**More Information**

 https://www.scipy.org